Richard Anderson: Career

 He also appeared on Steve Canyon, The Untouchables, Wagon Train, The Rifleman, Daniel Boone, Thriller, The Eleventh Hour, Redigo, Combat!, Twelve O'Clock High, I Spy, The Man from U.N.C.L.E., The Fugitive (as varied characters in several episodes; in the series' 1967 finale he played the brother-in-law to the protagonist Dr. Richard Kimble), The Wild Wild West, Bonanza, The Green Hornet, The Invaders, and The Big Valley.
 In 1961–62, Anderson co-starred with Marilyn Maxwell in an ABC production of Bus Stop.
-He was a guest-star in the last episode of season 1 of Mission: Impossible (1966) as Judge Wilson Chase.
+He was a guest star in the last episode of season 1 of Mission: Impossible (1966) as Judge Wilson Chase.

 In 1965, he played Judge Lander in the episode "Kate Melville and the Law" of the syndicated series Death Valley Days.
 He appeared in The Wild Wild West, S3 E17 "The Night of the Headless Woman" as the corrupt San Francisco shipping inspector James Jeffers (1968).
 In 1970–71, Anderson starred as Chief George Untermeyer in the Burt Reynolds series Dan August.

 Anderson first appeared as Oscar Goldman in the second episode of The Six Million Dollar Man ("Wine, Women, and War", 1973).
 He portrayed the character through the series' end in 1978 and on the spinoff series The Bionic Woman for its entire run from 1976 to 1978.
-Anderson was a guest-star on other TV series in the 1960s and 1970s, including Hawaii Five-O, Wanted Dead or Alive, Gunsmoke, Ironside, Columbo and The Love Boat (He appeared in S2 E18 as Dr. Akers, Dr. Bricker's former mentor, a surgeon who had since lost an arm.
-The episode aired 2/9/1979.).
+Anderson was a guest-star on other TV series in the 1960s and 1970s, including Hawaii Five-O, Wanted Dead or Alive, Gunsmoke, Ironside, Columbo and The Love Boat (he appeared in S2 E20 as Dr. Art Akers, Dr. Adam Bricker's former mentor, a surgeon who had since lost an arm; the episode aired February 10, 1979).

 He appeared in the television movie The Night Strangler as the villain, Dr. Richard Malcolm.
 Anderson was just as busy in the 1980s on Charlie's Angels, Matt Houston, Knight Rider, Remington Steele, Cover Up, The A-Team, The Fall Guy, Simon & Simon, and Murder, She Wrote.
-He played murder suspect Ken Braddock in the first two-hour episode of the revived Perry Mason, starring Raymond Burr, titled "Perry Mason Returns" (1985), Anderson had a recurring role as Senator Buck Fallmont on Dynasty from 1986 to 1987.
+He played murder suspect Ken Braddock in the first two-hour episode of the revived Perry Mason, starring Raymond Burr, titled "Perry Mason Returns" (1985).
+Anderson had a recurring role as Senator Buck Fallmont on Dynasty from 1986 to 1987.
 He portrayed President Lyndon B. Johnson in the 1987 miniseries Hoover vs. The Kennedys.

 In the 1990s, Anderson served as narrator and a recurring guest star for Kung Fu: The Legend Continues.
-He was also a commercial spokesperson for the Shell Oil Company in the United States, known as the Shell Answer Man.
-"The Shell Answer Man" appeared in commercials from 1976 to 1982.
+He was also a commercial spokesperson for the Shell Oil Company in the United States, known as the Shell Answer Man., appearing in commercials from 1976 to 1982.

 Personal life and death

-Anderson was married to Carol Lee Ladd and Katharine Thalberg (daughter of movie producer Irving Thalberg and actress Norma Shearer), with both marriages ending in divorce.
+Anderson was first married to Carol Lee Ladd.
+After their divorce, he married Katharine Thalberg, daughter of movie producer Irving Thalberg and actress Norma Shearer.
+Their marriage also ended in divorce.
 He had three daughters with Thalberg.
-Anderson died on August 31, 2017, from natural causes in Beverly Hills, California.
+Anderson died on August 31, 2017, from heart failure in Beverly Hills, California.
 He was 91.